OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/course_elements/Course_Element_Structure.md

 columns_  to display the automatically generated table of contents or the preview in two columns.

+!!! info "Info"

     If you have chosen your own HTML page and this contains links to graphics or other files stored in OpenOlat, you must select the option "Allow links in the entire storage folder" under "Security settings".
 You can also allow coaches to edit the HTML page without access to the course editor.

 ##  Tab Score (only with conventional courses) {: #score}